Bouza1/breast_cancer_classification/README.md

 The Dataset is an altered version of the more commonly known [Breast Cancer Wisconsin Dataset](https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic).

 # Current Machine Learning Workflow (CMLW)
-The current machine learning work flow can be seen in its entirity below.
+The current machine learning work flow can be seen in its entirety below.
 With an evaluation found in the CMLW_evaluation.ipynb file.

 ``` python
 df = pd.read_csv('data/breast-cancer.csv')